Comments on higher-spin symmetries: Acknowledgements

 \section{Acknowledgements}

 N. Boulanger, M. Dubois-Violette and J. Mourad are especially thanked for numerous useful exchanges.
 G. Barnich, A.K.H.
 Bengtsson, P. Bieliavsky, E. Joung, K. Noui and J.H.
 Park are also acknowledged for interesting discussions.
-E. Meunier is acknowledged for pointing out a minor error in the previous version of the document.
+M. Grigoriev, E. Meunier and S. Pekar are acknowledged for pointing out two minor errors in the previous versions of the document.